 A second officer was also investigated but no action was taken in that case.

-Inquiries into the matter have now been completed, the Met said.'Over the top'
+Inquiries into the matter have now been completed, the Met said.

 The Met said: "The Directorate of Professional Standards made enquiries regarding an allegation that a sticker saying 'I've met the Met' was placed on a mutual aid vehicle from Wales.

 "The matter had been dealt with at the time and the officer involved had received management action.

 "This was not a criminal matter and the DPS are no longer involved."

 It is understood the police van was from north Wales, and an officer attached to the vehicle made a complaint about the sticker, even though it has been a long-standing part of police banter to place Met stickers on vehicles from other forces, the BBC's Danny Shaw said.

 Earlier, when the Met said a misconduct investigation had been launched by the DPS, the Metropolitan Police Federation described it as a "heavy-handed" reaction.

 The chairman of the police federation, John Tully, said he was not aware of the exact circumstances, but "to conduct a full-blown misconduct inquiry would appear to be over the top and a bit of a sledgehammer to crack a nut."